-YANG data models are in use today in data networks.
-Other SDOs (e.g. the IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.
+YANG data models are in use today in provider networks.
+Other SDOs (e.g. IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.
+The proposed amendment will use mature NETCONF protocol (~2006) and YANG language (~2008) definitions.